-With the help of prominent village men, including shop owners, masons, school teachers, the latrine was half built, but they ran out of resources to complete the project.
+With the help of prominent village men, including shop owners, masons, and school teachers, the latrine was half-built, but they ran out of resources to complete the project.
 I reached out to Water Charity for the funding needed to complete and rehabilitate the non-functioning bathrooms.

 In addition, community members were taught WASH practices and techniques that would overall improve their health.
 These practices include: proper hand washing techniques, how to build a hand washing station, how to properly treat unclean water, how to make your own soap, and what to do when children under 5 have diseases relating to poor hygiene.
 We were able to reach approximately 50 women over the course of two different information sessions.
 Also, over 10 houses successfully built and maintained hand washing stations.